Cyriaque Lamar

 “Sorry to interrupt,” said Xoz.
 “I have no clue who you’re talking about.”

 “Pakicetus?” said Lina.
-“The fleshbound avatar of the free-range microentity driving the swarm?”
+“The fleshbound avatar of the free-range microentity driving the rats?”

 “Whosit’s whatsit?”